zhaoyul/aposd-vs-clean-code/README.md

 things work (and why) should be correct.
 To me, that's clean code.

 **UB:**

 I don't disagree with your sentiment.
 Good clean code should be as easy as possible to understand.
 I want to give my readers as many clues as possible so that the code is intuitive to read.

 That's the goal.
 As we are about to see, that can be a tough goal to achieve.

+**JOHN:**

+In that case, do you still stand by the "picture" you painted above?
+It doesn't seem consistent with your comments above.
+And if you really wanted to give your readers as many clues as possible, you'd include a lot more comments.

+**UB:**

+*Your response here.*

 ## John's Rewrite of PrimeGenerator